LaunchCodeEducation/lchs/src/chapters/more-flask/project.rst

 they make a mistake.
 Also, displaying an error message about what went wrong gives the user a smooth way to make corrections.

-For this project, you will update a fake account signup to improve the UI/UX.
+For this project, you will update a fake account sign-up page to improve the UI/UX.
 When a user submits invalid information, the following should happen:

 #.
 The form page will reload,